American Parliamentary Debate Association: Kyle Bean Award

 Created in 2016, the Kyle Bean award is presented to the debater or debaters who best embodies the qualities of Kyle Bean, a former Harvard debater who died earlier that season.
 Those qualities included being welcoming to new debaters, using debate to explore interesting topics, and enjoying debate in a way that makes the activity more fun for everyone else.
 The award is agnostic to the competitive success of the debater, and instead acknowledges individuals for positive personal contributions to the debate community.

 Distinguished Service Award

 The Distinguished Service Award (DSA) is awarded in order to recognize and honor individuals who have delivered outstanding contributions to APDA, parliamentary debate, or the facilitation of public discourse.
 These contributions may be of any nature, but must be characterized by devotion to APDA and/or its ideals above and beyond that expected of an individual in the position of the honoree.

-APDA Teams of the Year

-The APDA Team of the Year award is presented to the top ranked debate partnership over the course of the academic year.